simon-v/bchinfo.org/en/full-node.md

 ![Bitcoin-Qt Welcome](/img/full-node/en-bitcoin-qt-welcome.png)

-Bitcoin Core GUI will begin to download the block chain.
+Bitcoin Cash Node GUI will begin to download the block chain.
 This step will take at least several days, and it may take much more time on a slow Internet connection or with a slow computer.
-During the download, Bitcoin Core will use a significant part of your connection bandwidth.
-You can stop Bitcoin Core at any time by closing it; it will resume from the point where it stopped the next time you start it.
+During the download, Bitcoin Cash Node will use a significant part of your connection bandwidth.
+You can stop Bitcoin Cash Node at any time by closing it; it will resume from the point where it stopped the next time you start it.

 ![Bitcoin-Qt Initial Block Download](/img/full-node/en-bitcoin-qt-ibd.png)

-After download is complete, you may use Bitcoin Core as your wallet or you can just let it run to help support the Bitcoin network.
+After download is complete, you may use Bitcoin Cash Node as your wallet or you can just let it run to help support the Bitcoin network.

 <div class="box" markdown="1">